patvin80/ansibleassessment/README.md

 ## Deliverable:

-A cloudformation template that accepts user inputs as parameters where applicable ( for example, Admin password).
-This template should setup VPC, create subnets, launch a CM instance, pull the necessary code (modules, classes, recipes etc) from a GIT repo (or S3), and configure the web instance for basic Drupal or Wordpress setup.
+A cloudformation template that launches a Jenkins AMI prepackaged with the job.
+When the job is run, it should automatically trigger the launch of an EC2 instance and install ELK.

 ## Steps:
 1. Cloud Formation will instantiate an EC2 Instance with Jenkins Installed and Ansible Installed